nicholaelaw/nicholaelaw.github.io/demo-tengwar.md

 hide-page: true
 title: Tengwar Reference Page
 ---
-## The Tengwar is Coming!
+## The Tengwar is Coming! <span class="ta ta-bd">iT5^t1 t#7UyE5</span>

-The following is a keyboard mapping of Tengwar Annatar font to latin letters.
+The following is a set of keyboard mapping of Tengwar Annatar font to latin letters.
 The keyboard layout is MacBook Pro international.
+Since OS X provides extra symbol input via <kbd>alt</kbd> and <kbd>alt</kbd><kbd>shift</kbd> modifiers, those symbols are also mapped out.
+For Windows, you have the alt-code at your disposal.
 Those tengwar and tehtar that were not available on the keyboard are listed in tables.

 <style>
 kbd.fw {